datawithsumanth/dbt_projects/dbt fundamentals notes.md

 Instead of building the entire table at once we can break them down into pieces which can be reused to build other tables
 Ex: Car parts

+Models are denormalized -> ad hoc analytics, does not follow the kimball model

+Types of Models:
+1. Source - Raw Data
+2. Staging - one to one with source with minor tweaks like renaming/casting
+3. Intermediate - btw staging and final, built on staging
+4. Fact - Things that are occuring/ have occured Ex: events, clicks, votes
+5. Dim - Things that don't change often.
+Person, place or Things